 Early Life

 Nishioka grew up in Matsue, Japan.
 He started playing tennis at the age of five.
 He was a talented child prodigy and quickly rose through the junior ranks.
-He won the Australian Open junior singles title in 2012.
+In 2012, he won the Australian Open junior singles title.

 Career